expxiaoli/machine_benchmark/README.md

-# EC2 Manager (Streamlit)
+# EC2 Benchmark

-Manage AWS EC2 instances from a local AWS env file with a web UI.
+Do benchmark test for AWS EC2 instances from a local AWS env file with a web UI.

 ## Features